evilsoft/crocks/src/Maybe/README.md

 ```haskell
 find :: Foldable f => ((a -> Boolean) | Pred) -> f a -> Maybe a
 ```
-Used to take a foldable and a function or predicate and searchs through it to find the first item that returns true when passed to the func or predicate.
-If true is returned then the final result will be a `Just` of that value but if no value is found then it will return a `Nothing`.
+Using a provided predicate function or a `Pred` datatype, `find` takes a `Foldable` instance and  executes for every value in the `Foldable`, skippy empty indexs. `find` then returns the first value it finds that passes the predicate.
+If found, `find` returns the value in a `Just`, otherwise a `Nothing` is returned.

 ```javascript
 import find from 'crocks/Maybe/find'